-I have worked as a counsellor in a range of different settings, both statutory and voluntary, since 2011.
+I have worked as a counsellor and psychotherapist in a range of different settings, both statutory and voluntary, since 2011.
 Working as part of a team, and on my own, I have provided face to face, online and telephone, counselling and psychotherapy, both time limited and open ended, to various client groups.
 I have worked with children, adolescents and adults.
 I have also managed and set up new counselling services.

 I believe that, given the right conditions, it is possible to heal, develop a sense of meaning and purpose, improve relationships with ourselves, others and the world, and begin living a more fulfilling and authentic life.
 Through offering warmth, acceptance and respect I aim to create a safe space where you can learn about yourself.
-I will endeavor to understand you and may gently challenge you as we work together, in a way which suits you, and helps you gain deeper insight and awareness into yourself, others and how you relate.
+I will endeavor to understand you, but will also challenge you as we work together, in a way which suits you, and helps you gain deeper insight and awareness into yourself, others and how you relate.

 Training, qualifications & experience